Full 2014 Subaru Legacy Review

 Thanks to their standard all-wheel drive, Subarus are a go-to choice for consumers in the snowbelt who are looking to beat winter weather.
 Not everyone wants to drive around in a utilitarian-looking wagon or crossover, though.
 So Subaru offers the Legacy, which offers that extra measure of capability in the body of a traditional midsize sedan.

 In previous years, the Subaru Legacy had genuine performance leanings, but lately the automaker has concluded that most of its customers aren't looking for back-roads thrills in a midsize sedan.
-Instead, they want a reasonably priced family car with solid acceleration, respectable fuel economy and ample comfort for passengers.
-To that end, the 2014 Subaru Legacy comes with either a 2.5-liter four-cylinder or 3.6-liter six-cylinder engine.
-Both engines provide adequate performance and efficiency for everyday driving, but neither is a standout in this class.
-However, the cabin is quite comfortable, with ample headroom and legroom no matter where you're seated.
-Ride quality is also very good, and the 2014 Legacy feels more refined and substantial than its forebears as it goes down the highway.
+The Legacy, then, has become a reasonably priced family car.
+Its cabin is comfortable, with ample headroom and legroom no matter where you're seated, and overall levels of wind and road noise are low as you drive down the highway.
 Excellent visibility and the availability of some top-end safety features are other Legacy pluses.

 Body Styles, Trim Levels, and Options